Laughlin Pelvic Health

 I saw two different pelvic PT providers in the area that have been instrumental in furthering my passion to help other women by creating a safe and trauma-informed space to learn more about my own body - something I feel is non-negotiable in providing good pelvic health care.

-The other biggest thing I wanted to bring to the pelvic health world is the integration of the pelvic floor into functional movements!!
+The other biggest thing I wanted to bring to the pelvic health world is the integration of pelvic health into functional movements!!
 If your symptoms happen when you're running/jumping/lifting, exercises on a table alone will not get you where you want to be.
-Through intensive training with a fantastic pelvic floor PT group out of Dallas, I learned SO MUCH about how to incorporate the pelvic floor into higher-level movements - exactly what is needed for our patients wanting to get back to higher-level exercise!!
+Through intensive training with a fantastic pelvic health PT group out of Dallas, I learned SO MUCH about how to incorporate the pelvic health into higher-level movements - exactly what is needed for our patients wanting to get back to higher-level exercise!!

-What made me want to get into pelvic floor therapy?
+What made me want to get into therapy focused on pelvic health?

 When transitioning into motherhood, I experienced first-hand the struggles many mothers have in their post-partum recovery.
 I found the lack of resources and abundance of misinformation online both intimidating and discouraging.
 After failing to find a therapist who could manage both my pelvic and orthopedic complaints, I decided to fully immerse myself into the pelvic health world in the hope I could find the answers to my own physical struggles.

-Since that time, I have taken numerous continuing education courses and gained clinical experience working as a pelvic floor therapist at a women’s health clinic.
-My goal is to bridge the gap between orthopedic and pelvic health and take a holistic approach to treating the intricacies associated with the pelvic floor.
+Since that time, I have taken numerous continuing education courses and gained clinical experience working as a pelvic health therapist at a women’s health clinic.
+My goal is to bridge the gap between orthopedic and pelvic health and take a holistic approach to treating the intricacies associated with pelvic health.
 My background in neurological rehab gives me an additional lens to help my clients meet their goals-as the nervous system is heavily involved in treating pain and dysfunction.

 Although I enjoy treating people from all walks of life, my special interests include helping new moms navigate the post-partum period along with treating those who suffer from chronic pain and disease.
 When you work with me, you can feel confident that I will address all factors contributing to your main complaint and treat collaboratively with your health care team to help you meet your goals!